 You will not need a visa for short trips to the EU.
 A visa will only be required should you be spending more than 90 days in the EU within a 180-day rolling period.

 Will flights still operate?

 With a deal now agreed, there will be no changes to the operation of flights between the UK and the EU.At border control, you may have to show a return or onward ticket, show you have enough money for your stay and use separate lanes from EU, EEA and Swiss citizens when queuing.

 Yes.
 The UK government recommends you ensure that on the date of travel you have at least six clear months left on your passport and your passport is less than 10 years old (even if it has six months or more left).
 If you need to renew your passport, full details can be found on the GOV.UK website.

 Will my European Health Insurance Card (EHIC) be valid?

-In the event of no deal, then UK registered EHICs will not be valid.
-In the event of a deal, then nothing will change until the end of the transition period.
 All overseas holidays with Saga include optional travel insurance within the price, which will provide all the cover you need.

 Will I still be able to use my mobile phone in the EU?